Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Phenomenology of thermal conduction

 \subsection{The anisotropic conduction equation}

 We finalize our considerations and derive the anisotropic conduction equation.
 In principle, there are different possible approaches.
-We briefly repeat the immediate requirements for the resulting scheme: \begin{itemize} \item Unchanged isotropic conduction if the magnetic field is parallel to the temperature gradient, \item Strong suppression of energy transfer via conduction if the magnetic field is perpendicular to the temperature gradient, \item Scaling of the suppression factor inverse with the magnetic field strength to some power. \end{itemize} The first two requirements are easily fulfilled by multiplying the projection of the magnetic field onto the temperature gradient to the conduction coefficient
+We briefly repeat the immediate requirements for the resulting scheme: \begin{itemize} \item Unchanged isotropic conduction if the magnetic field is parallel to the temperature gradient, \item Strong suppression of energy transfer via conduction if the magnetic field is perpendicular to the temperature gradient, \item Scaling of the suppression factor inverse with the magnetic field strength to some power. \end{itemize} A simplistic approach to fulfil the first two requirements, however not the third, can be taken by multiplying the projection of the magnetic field onto the temperature gradient to the conduction coefficient

 This approach has the advantage that it requires barely any change in the existing numerical scheme presented in \cite{Jubelgas2004} and does not cost much additional computation time.
-However, it does not fulfil the third requirement.
-Here we have no possibility to introduce a scaling of the suppression dependent on the actual strength of the magnetic field.
+It can be regarded as motivation for the 1/3 suppression factor of Spitzer conduction in earlier simulations including only isotropic conduction.
+However, we have no possibility to introduce a scaling of the suppression dependent on the actual strength of the magnetic field.
 We therefore would have to assume a sufficiently strong magnetic field, which can not be guaranteed in the whole computational domain at all times.
 Problems arise especially in combination with a magnetic seeding mechanism when no initial magnetic field is present.

 Instead we follow a different derivation by splitting up the conduction equation into a part parallel and a part perpendicular to the magnetic field and assign different conduction coefficients to both parts